- Support Us

 The Little Kaukauna Lock recalls the importance of both land and water transportation systems in the early 19th century.
 Running south of the lock, visitors will notice a road named “Old Military Road.”
 This modern automobile route was once part of a 280-mile trail which connected all three military forts along the corridor, at Green Bay, Portage and Prairie du Chien.
 At the peak of its use, from 1830 to 1860, the Military Road acted as a supplementary transportation route through the state, helping to protect the crucial waterway and lock system from foreign interests.

 The Little Kaukauna Lock has operated continuously since the 1850’s.
 A major upgrade was completed in the 1930’s where steel gates were added.
 An unoccupied 1.5 story Dutch Colonial Revival National Historic Register lock keeper house is located at the site.
 In 2004, the Fox River Navigational System Authority (FRNSA) was established by the State of Wisconsin to revive the system.
-The locks were renovated and reopened in 2006.

 National Register of Historic Places: